5outh/5outh.github.io/Staying organized while executing agile sprints.md

 - there have been some historical issues with large-scale data loss
 - there have been reports of inappropriate behavior within the company (which I can only hope is being shaken out)

 You may find that it is not the tool for you.
 Luckily, there are other tools out there that do similar things and are adaptable this to type of workflow.
 [This blog post by Anne-Laure Le Cunff presents some alternatives](https://nesslabs.com/roam-research-alternatives).
 I have personally tried a few of these tools (Obsidian is the most promising replacement, in my opinion), but none of them quite have the ease-of-use and clean interface that keeps me on Roam.
-Regardless, the approach can be adapted.
+Regardless, the approach can be adapted to your tool of choice.

 ## Wrapping up